Skip to content

 • large datasets requiring chunked processing

-• incremental and repeatable loads
+• repeatable staged loads

 • dialect-specific optimisations (e.g. PostgreSQL COPY)